 The 4 day residential Chrysalis Leadership Program has been developed by the Lincoln Institute specifically to meet these unique demands of the School.
 Lincoln has been working on the frontline of veterinary leadership in Australia for 8 years (and now internationally) and is well placed to guide the School to a common language and skill set to meet these challenges head on.

-In this leadership program, delegates will develop and practice the leadership skills that are directly applicable to meeting the day to day challenges of student, patient case load and T&R management.
-The leadership skills developed on Chrysalis will provide a common language and actionable steps to enable you to:
+In this leadership program, delegates will develop and practice the leadership skills that are directly applicable to meeting the day to day challenges placed on them by their teaching and research obligations.
+The leadership skills developed on Chrysalis will provide a common language and actionable steps to enable delegates to:

 - thrive both professionally and personally;